shub39/Rush/README.md

 ## Why ❔
 Spotify removed its feature to see and share lyrics from its free tier.
 So I made this app to get and store lyrics for my favorite songs from Genius and share them like Spotify, all in Material 3 look.
-This app uses the Genius API to search for available songs and scrape lyrics from the song's page

 ## Screenshots 🌟